zinobg/plugin.video.bgtvon/README.md

 3. From Add-ons menu select -> Install from zip file
 4. Select the zip file plugin.video.bgtvon.zip
 5. BGTV-ON add-on will appear in the video addon list
-6. Before you run it you have to provide login information For this select the addon in the list and the PC use right mouse button on AppleTV long press Menu on the remote control
+6. You have to provide login information (in addon settings)